*

 Get your desired color by adding these ingredients to the water and vinegar mixture and then following the four steps outlined above (unless otherwise noted).

-• Red/Dark Pink Eggs – Add 4 cups chopped beets and follow the instructions above.
+• Red/Dark Pink Eggs – Add 4 cups of chopped beets and follow the instructions above.

 • Orange Eggs – Add 4 cups yellow onion skins and follow the instructions above.
 For a brighter orange, let the eggs sit in the dye overnight.